Filip-2002/AI-live-camera/README.md

 # Multi Model Real Time Object Detection AI Camera by Filip Ilovsky

 This project is an advanced AI camera system that integrates two YOLOv8 models trained on COCO (80 classes) and OpenImages V7 (600+ classes) to achieve broad spectrum object recognition.
-Predictions are combined using Weighted Box Fusion (WBF) to intelligently merge overlapping detections, resulting in duplicate free, higher-confidence results beyond the capability of a single model.
-The pipeline is optimized with OpenCV for real-time video processing, enabling accurate detection across more than 600 object categories.
+Predictions are combined using Weighted Box Fusion (WBF) to intelligently merge overlapping detections, resulting in duplicate free, higher confidence results beyond the capability of a single model.
+The pipeline is optimized with OpenCV for real time processing of both webcam feeds and video files, enabling accurate detection across more than 600 object categories.

 This project demonstrates expertise in artificial intelligence, machine learning, deep learning model integration, ensemble methods, and real time computer vision systems.

 ## ✨ Features
 - Combines COCO + OpenImages V7 models for broad object coverage
-- Uses Weighted Box Fusion (WBF) for duplicate free, high-confidence detections
+- Uses Weighted Box Fusion (WBF) for duplicate free, high confidence detections
-- Runs in real time on webcam or video input
+- Supports both **real-time webcam feeds** and **video file input/output**
+- Ability to save processed videos with detections into `videos/outputs/`
-- Configurable model sizes (s/m/l) and image resolutions to balance speed vs accuracy
+- Configurable model sizes (`s/m/l`) and image resolutions to balance speed vs accuracy

 ## 🚀 Setup